SoftUni/Programming-Basics-Book-Java-EN/chapter-05-loops-exam-problems.md

 ### Hints and Guidelines

-For the current task and the next one you’ll need to write the code by yourself, following the given guidelines.
+For the current problem and the next one you’ll need to write the code by yourself, following the given guidelines.

-The program that solves the current task is analogous to the **Histogram** task, which we reviewed earlier.
+The program that solves the current problem is analogous to the **Histogram** problem, which we reviewed earlier.
 Therefore, we can start with declaring the needed variables:
 Exemplary names for the variables can be: **`n`** – count of the numbers (that we have to read from the console) and **`divisibleBy2`**, **`divisibleBy3`**, **`divisibleBy4`** – auxiliary variables, containing the count of numbers in the corresponding group.

 To read and assign every number in its corresponding group, we should iterate the **`for` loop** from **`0`** to **`n`** (count of numbers).
 Each iteration of the loop must read and allocate **only one number**.
 The difference here is that **a number can end up in multiple groups simultaneously**, that’s why we should create **three separate `if` statements for each number** – respectively whether it is divisible by 2, 3 and 4 (the **`if-else`** statement, in this case, won’t be useful because after finding a match it stops further checking of conditions) and increase the value of the variable that keeps the count of numbers for the corresponding group.